Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Contracts are difficult to enforce in Vietnam, particularly for foreign parties.
 Contracts should include dispute resolution procedures.
 Negotiations between the concerned parties are a common means of dispute resolution.

-The Economic court in Vietnam oversees business disputes, while the Administrative court oversees issues concerning infractions of administrative procedures.
+The Economic Court in Vietnam oversees business disputes, while the Administrative Court oversees issues concerning infractions of administrative procedures.
 The legal process in Vietnam is notoriously intransparent, tedious, and lengthy.
 Economic Arbitration Centres also offer dispute resolution services.
-The Vietnam International Arbitration Centre (VIAC) operates in close coordination with the Vietnam Chamber of Commerce and Industry.
+The Vietnam International Arbitration Centre (VIAC) operates closely with the Vietnam Chamber of Commerce and Industry.

 Hiring a local legal representative is the best advice.